sifophp/sifoweb/docs/API/Controller.md

 Translates a string and places the variables in the order of insertion.
 You can pass as many variables as you need (or none).
 The translations must have the identifiers %1, %2, %3 etc... to place the content.
 For instance:

-	$this->translate( 'Hello %1, welcome to %2', 'John', 'SIFO' );
+	$this->translate( 'Hello %1, welcome to %2', 'John', 'Sifo' );

-This code would output *Hello John, welcome to SIFO*.
+This code would output *Hello John, welcome to Sifo*.
 This is useful when the controller sets a message, but your template is already capable of doing this via:

-	{t 1='John' 2='SIFO'}Hello %1, welcome to %2{/t}
+	{t 1='John' 2='Sifo'}Hello %1, welcome to %2{/t}

 The most common use of the translations in the controller context is for setting a FlashMessage after a successful or invalid operation.
 For example: